suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/Planning/chi2.md

 DATASET(DiscreteField) features - The features which are also categorical (independent data)
 #### Returns
-TABLE({UNSIGNED2 wi, UNSIGNED4 fnumber, UNSIGNED4 snumber, INTEGER4 fclass, INTEGER4 sclass, UNSIGNED8 cnt}) - The contingency tables per work item for each combination of feature and classifier.
+TABLE({UNSIGNED2 wi, UNSIGNED4 fnumber, UNSIGNED4 snumber, INTEGER4 fclass, INTEGER4 sclass, UNSIGNED8 cnt}) - The contingency tables per work item for each combination of feature (fnumber) and classifier (snumber).
 #### Implementation
 To obtain the contingency tables, the samples and features are first combined into a single table, with every feature mapped to every classifier.